Headlines for November 15, 2007

 In California, city officials in San Francisco have granted initial approval to a plan to issue ID cards to any city resident regardless of legal status.
 The move puts San Francisco on track to become the largest city in the nation to grant ID cards to any resident requesting one.
 Supporters of the measure say it will help undocumented immigrants otherwise prevented from accessing services because they lack ID.

-43 Arrested in Anti-War Protest at Olympia Port
+43 Arrested in Antiwar Protest at Olympia Port

 Government Probe Finds Airport Screening Breeches

 And government investigators have exposed what critics are calling a gaping hole in the nation’s airport security.
-Undercover officials were able to smuggle all the bomb components needed to cause major airplane damage through screening checkpoints at nineteen airports across the country.
+Undercover officials were able to smuggle all the bomb components needed to cause major airplane damage through screening checkpoints at 19 airports across the country.
 The Government Accountability Office is calling for harsher screening measures of passengers as a result.

-Creative Commons License The original content of this program is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 United States License.
+The original content of this program is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 United States License.
 Please attribute legal copies of this work to democracynow.org.
 Some of the work(s) that this program incorporates, however, may be separately licensed.
 For further information or additional permissions, contact us.